Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-It works like this: you get a virtual credit card generator from your provider.
-This allows you to generate random credit card numbers that are connected with your real credit card.
-You can set dollar limits, expiry date or even make one virtual card usable only at one merchant online.
-So when you buy online, you use your virtual card number, while keeping your real credit card number safe.
-This is one of the latest credit card security techniques meant to fight identity theft and fraud.
+Virtual credit card’s are actually a program you receive from your provider.
+This program allows you to generate random credit card numbers that are connected with your real credit card.
+You can set dollar limits, expiration dates or even make one virtual card usable only at one merchant online.
+When you buy online, you use your virtual card number while keeping your real credit card number safe.

 Which credit card issuers offer virtual credit cards?